 Code of Ethics training requirement

-All PAR members must complete training in the Code of Ethics every four years.
-The current four-year cycle has a deadline of December 31, 2016.
+All PAR members must complete training in the Code of Ethics every two years.
+The current two-year cycle has a deadline of December 31, 2018.
 Learn more about the options for completing your training from PAR and NAR.